Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Introduction

-At this point it is appropriate to mention that random processes and fields with logarithmic covariance structure appear with astonishing regularity in physics and also engineering applications, see e.g. \cite{CLD01} and more recently \cite{FlDR12}.
-Those objects are intimately related to multifractal cascades emerging in turbulence, and from that angle attracted considerable mathematical interest within the last decade, see, e.g., \cite{BacryMuzy2002} and \cite{BarralMandelbrot2004}.
-In fact, closely related mathematical objects appear in the so-called "multiplicative chaos" construction going back to Kahane's work \cite{Kah85}, also see \cite{RV13} and references therein for recent research in that direction which was motivated, in particular, by Quantum Gravity applications.
+At this point, it is appropriate to mention that random processes and fields with logarithmic covariance structure appear with astonishing regularity in physics and also engineering applications; see, for example, \cite{CLD01} and more recently \cite{FlDR12}.
+Those objects are intimately related to multi-fractal cascades emerging in turbulence, and from that angle attracted considerable mathematical interest within the last decade; see, for example, \cite{BacryMuzy2002} and \cite{BarralMandelbrot2004}.
+In fact, closely related mathematical objects appear in the so-called ``multiplicative chaos'' construction going back to Kahane's work \cite{Kah85}; also see \cite {RV13} and references therein for recent research in that direction which was motivated, in particular, by Quantum Gravity applications.
 In two spatial dimensions, the most famous example of the random field of that type is the two-dimensional Gaussian Free Field \cite{GFF}.
-A regularized version of this field appeared in a non-trivial way in the work of Rider and Vir\'ag \cite{VR97}, who showed that it describes the limiting law of the log-modulus of characteristic polynomials in the Ginibre ensemble.
-The Gaussian Free Field also appeared more recently as the limiting distribution of the eigenvalue counting function in general $\beta$-Jacobi ensembles and their principal subminors \cite{BG13}.
-As for the one-dimensional processes with logarithmic correlations, they are known in natural sciences under the general name of \textit{1/f noises} (see Section 2 in \cite{FlDR12} for some general references) since, in the spectral representation, the Fourier transform of the covariance or structure function, interpreted as a ''power" of the signal, is inversely proportional to the Fourier variable (i.e. the ''frequency" $f$).
+A regularized version of this field appeared in a nontrivial way in the work of Rider and Vir\'ag \cite{VR97}, who showed that it describes the limiting law of the log-modulus of characteristic polynomials in the Ginibre ensemble.
+The Gaussian Free Field also appeared more recently as the limiting distribution of the eigenvalue counting function in general $\beta$-Jacobi ensembles and their principal sub-minors \cite{BG13}.
+As for the one-dimensional processes with logarithmic correlations, they are known in natural sciences under the general name of \textit{$1/f$ noises} (see Section~2 in \cite{FlDR12} for some general references) since, in the spectral representation, the Fourier transform of the covariance or structure function, interpreted as a ``power'' of the signal, is inversely proportional to the Fourier variable (i.e., the ``frequency'' $f$).
 The random process $V(\theta)$ is, arguably, the simplest time-periodic stationary version of $1/f$ noise.
 It was found to play an important role in the construction of conformally invariant planar random curves \cite{AJKS11} and statistical mechanics of disordered systems \cite{FB08}.
-We note in passing that from a different angle, discrete sequences with $1/f$ properties were considered heuristically in the physics literature, see e.g. \cite{Rel04} and \cite{MLD07}.
+We note in passing that from a different angle, discrete sequences with $1/f$ properties were considered heuristically in the physics literature; see, for example, \cite{Rel04} and \cite{MLD07}.

 The motivation for the work in \cite{HKOC01} came from number theory, as for large $N$, $p_N(\theta)$ provides a good model for describing statistics of the values of the Riemann-zeta function high up the critical line \cite{KS00}.
 The established relation of $p_N(\theta)$ to $V(\theta)$ turned out to be fruitful.
 It allowed one to put forward nontrivial conjectures about statistics of extreme and high values of characteristic polynomials of Haar unitary matrices emerging as $N\to \infty$, and eventually for the Riemann-zeta function \cite{FHK12,FK12}.